srofe/Albertos/Albertos/README.md

 group.
 * Menu grouping for a menu with items in several categories _**shall**_ shall return items grouped by those categories.

+While these three requirements correspond to the three tests initially created for the `MenuGroupingTests` class, there are additional requirements which are associted with the additional assertions used:

+* A menu section _**shall**_ have the number of items that corresponde to the group they are in.
+* A menu section _**shall**_ contain the items that belong to that section.
+* Menu grouping for a menu with items in several categories _**shall**_ return items grouped by those categories.
+* Each menu section _**shall**_ have a category name corresponding to the cateory of the menu items.